 Give the potatoes a good mix and make sure they are coated with the olive oil and the seasonings (you can add a couple more tablespoons of olive oil if you feel that it’s needed).

-I mix one tablespoon of mayo, 1/4 cup of sour cream, 1/4 cup of plain yogurt (here is how to make your own yogurt from store-bought milk in the crock-pot), 2 or 3 minced garlic cloves, the juice from half a lemon, and salt and black pepper to taste (if you have dill or chives add those too!).
+To make the garlic dipping sauce, mix in a bowl or a jar one tablespoon of mayo, 1/4 cup of sour cream, 1/4 cup of plain yogurt, 2 or 3 minced garlic cloves, the juice from half a lemon, and salt and black pepper to taste (if you have dill or chives add those too.
+About a tablespoon of either one).

 Here is the handy printable…